walac/walac.github.io/_posts/2017-03-11-golang-patch.md

 }
 ```

-Our first production use for `taskcluster-worker` it to run Firefox automated
+Our first production use for `taskcluster-worker` is to run Firefox automated
 tests inside the OSX environment.
 We began configuring `taskcluster-worker` to
 run each task with a new user to provide some kind of task isolation, but it
 didn't work well.
-Some tests, as you might wonder, require we run the browser
+Some tests, as you might expect, require that we run the browser
 UI inside a desktop session.
 To allow this, the taskcluster-worker daemon runs
 as a
 [Launch Agent](https://developer.apple.com/library/content/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingLaunchdJobs.html).
 The problem is that the test itself runs as a different user, under the desktop
 session owned by the taskcluster-worker user.
 As the user that runs Firefox is
 different from the user owning the desktop session, the tests weren't allowed
 to execute several operations, like clipboard copy/paste.
-Because of this that
-we introduced the option to run the test as the current user.
+Because of this, we introduced the option to run the test as the current user.

 When implementing the option to run tasks as the current user, I found
 a subtle problem with Go process creation package, described next.